Another Round of Financial Aid FAQs

 Do I need to report last year's financial aid on the applications?

 A very small percentage of people must include the grants and scholarships they received within their Adjusted Gross Income (AGI) on their tax return (listed specifically on line 1 of their 1040).
 In that case, your AGI will report your financial aid for you.
-Otherwise, you don't need to report anything except any work-study earnings.
-The financial aid formula excludes your work-study earnings from your total income as a benefit when calculating your resources to pay for college (because it assumes those funds were already spent on college costs).
+Otherwise, you don't need to report any financial aid you received.
+The college will report any work-study the student earned, and the financial aid formula will exclude those work-study earnings from the student's total income when calculating financial aid eligibility (because it assumes those funds were already spent on college costs).

 Do we wait to submit the financial aid applications until after the admissions applications?

-In most cases, no. The financial aid applications become available on October 1st each year, so complete them as soon as you're able, as some colleges award financial aid on a first-come first-serve basis.
-If you're not sure of every school to which you're applying in October, submit the applications to those schools where you know you'll be sending an admissions application.
+In most cases, no. The financial aid applications typically become available on October 1st each year, so complete them as soon as you're able, as some colleges award financial aid on a first-come first-serve basis.
+Note that the FAFSA will not be available until December 2023 for families completing the 2024-25 application.
+If you're not sure of every school to which you're applying when the financial aid applications become available, submit the applications to those schools where you know you'll be sending an admissions application.
 As you decide on additional schools, you can send the financial aid applications to those as well.